roguehistory/Syllabus/docs/index.md

-# Obsidian Notes
+# HIST 4XXX

-Publish your public notes with MkDocs

-## Welcome to HIST 4XXX: Creating Digital Enchantments for Byzantine Archaeology & Numismatics in Public History.
+## Welcome to Creating Digital Enchantments for Byzantine Archaeology & Numismatics in Public History.

 ### An Instructor's Brief Anecdote: